CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/lcm.md

 ### Syntax

-Two forms of this command are available; one to display Cumulus Linux job status and one to display NetQ job status.
-Use the `netq lcm show upgrade-jobs` to obtain the job identifier.
+Two forms of this command are available: one for Cumulus Linux and one for NetQ.
+Run `netq lcm show upgrade-jobs` to obtain the job identifier.

 ```
 netq lcm show status